banner

 Internet Ecology?#

-In the past, the internal management ecosystem of enterprises was hierarchical and operated under a closed process control model; however, under the mindset of the internet, management organizations should be flat and open, centered around people, which can stimulate the initiative of employees.
-The relationship between enterprises and employees will change; previously it was an employment relationship, but now it is a relationship of sharing and cooperation, creating and sharing value together, which is a form of socialized cooperation.
+In the past, the internal management ecosystem of enterprises was hierarchical and followed a closed process control model; under internet thinking, management organizations should be flat, open, and human-centered, capable of stimulating the initiative of employees.
+The relationship between enterprises and employees will change; previously it was an employment relationship, but now it is a relationship of sharing and cooperation, creating and sharing value together, which is a form of socialized collaboration.

-Under the internet ecology, the relationship between enterprises and users will change; previously, the focus was on producing good products to push to users, but now users need to be involved in the product creation process, making them an important strategic resource within the enterprise.
-The relationship between enterprises will also change; previously it was competitive, but now it is a collaborative relationship to build an ecosystem together.
+Under the internet ecosystem, the relationship between enterprises and users will change; previously, the focus was on producing products and pushing them to users, but now users need to participate in the creation of products, making them an important strategic resource within the enterprise.
+The relationship between enterprises will also change; previously it was a competitive relationship, but now it is a relationship of collaborative cooperation to build an ecosystem.

 Product Ecology#

-In the context of the internet, product production and value creation are increasingly becoming socialized and participatory, with the relationship between enterprises and users tending towards equality, interaction, and mutual influence.
+In the context of the internet, the production of products and the creation of value are increasingly moving towards socialization and public participation, with the relationship between enterprises and users tending towards equality, interaction, and mutual influence.

 AHHHA: Socialized Product Crowdsourcing Platform

-The socialized creative crowdsourcing and fundraising platform AHHHA, how can it turn a product idea into reality in a shared ecological environment, where participants are interdependent?
+The socialized creative crowdsourcing fundraising platform AHHHA, how can it turn a product's idea into reality in a shared ecological environment, where participants are interdependent?

 The founding purpose of AHHHA is to help users realize their ideas.
 Here, you can upload any idea in the form of video or text, interact with other users on the site, provide suggestions, help improve, and vote for ideas that have commercial value.
 Those ideas that receive more votes have the opportunity to receive funding support, ultimately transforming into actual products, achieving commercialization, and generating profits.

 AHHHA has successfully launched multiple products and achieved commercialization.
-Those who provide creativity, design, production, and funding on the AHHHA platform also have the right to share profits.
-The platform has also revealed the specific profit-sharing ratio for successful products: the original creator can extract 10% of the profit, the platform charges a fee of 10% to 25%, and the remaining amount is shared among other participants based on their contributions.
+Those who provide ideas, designs, production, and funding on the AHHHA platform all have the right to share profits.
+The platform has also revealed the specific profit-sharing ratios for successful products: the original creator can extract 10% of the profits, the platform charges a fee of 10% to 25%, and the remaining amount is shared among other participants based on their contributions.

-In the era of mobile internet, the trend of product ecology is to integrate the capital, intelligence, and resources of product consumers and sellers, designers and manufacturers into a crowdsourced innovation model, or a shared ecology.
+In the mobile internet era, the trend of product ecology is to integrate the capital, intelligence, and resources of product consumers and sellers, designers and manufacturers into a crowdsourced innovation model, or a shared ecology.

-Content producers on YouTube, artisans on Etsy (a U.S. online marketplace for handmade goods), and runners on TaskRabbit are examples of participation in product production and service value creation through sharing.
-When the number of participants in production is sufficient, these platforms can generate powerful forces.
+Content producers on YouTube, artisans on Etsy (an online marketplace for handmade goods in the U.S.), and runners on TaskRabbit are examples of how sharing participates in product production and service value creation.
+When the number of participants in production is sufficient, these platforms generate powerful forces.
 For example, Airbnb (a service that connects travelers with homeowners who have spare rooms) matches tourists in need of accommodation with homeowners who have extra rooms to rent.
-In 2014, approximately 350,000 households provided accommodation for 15 million people through this website.
+In 2014, approximately 350,000 families provided accommodation for 15 million people through this website.
 This number is enough to put pressure on the traditional hotel industry.

 Content Ecology#

-User-oriented content production must establish a virtuous ecosystem involving content producers, content consumers, and content dissemination channels.
-By using big data mining technology and refined data operations to analyze users' real-time content needs, content producers can curate corresponding content based on this supply-demand relationship, achieving fully user-oriented content creation, rather than overproducing popular and shallow content, thus systematically producing high-quality, valuable, and in-depth content to meet users' personalized interests.
+User-oriented content production must establish a healthy ecosystem involving content producers, content consumers, and content dissemination channels.
+By using big data mining technology and refined data operations to analyze users' real-time content needs, content producers can curate corresponding content based on this supply-demand relationship, achieving completely user-oriented content creation, rather than excessively producing popular and shallow content.
+This way, high-quality, valuable, and in-depth content can be systematically produced to meet users' personalized interests.

-YouTube is the world's largest original UGC video site, with 1 billion users.
-However, YouTube is facing pressure from both sides: on one hand, copyright video sites like Netflix and Amazon are expanding original content production, diverting users; on the other hand, emerging video sites represented by Facebook are poaching well-known producers or "YouTube stars."
+YouTube is the world's largest original UGC video site, with one billion users.
+However, YouTube is facing pressure from both sides: on one hand, copyright video sites like Netflix and Amazon are expanding original series production, diverting users; on the other hand, emerging video sites represented by Facebook are poaching well-known producers or "YouTube stars."
 In April 2015, YouTube announced new measures to fully fund well-known YouTube creators, encouraging them to produce new video programs and series.
-This indicates that even the largest UGC video site is beginning to transition from UGC to PGC and self-produced programs.
+This indicates that the largest UGC video site is also beginning to transition from UGC to PGC and self-produced programs.

 In 2015, the competition among major domestic video sites has also extended to the PGC field, even elevating it to a core business level.
 Compared to the UGC model, PGC is more professional, ensuring higher quality and standards of content.
 Additionally, due to the adoption of traffic and advertising revenue-sharing models, the operational costs of PGC are on par with UGC, but revenues will far exceed those of UGC.
-While UGC business cannot be abandoned, the task of increasing advertising revenue for video platforms can only be entrusted to high-quality PGC.
+While UGC business cannot be abandoned as a traffic tool, the task of increasing advertising revenue for video platforms can only be entrusted to high-quality PGC.

-Previously, domestic internet video sites that encouraged UGC models have all shifted to PGC, even starting to seize upstream positions in the film and television industry ecosystem by establishing film companies, such as iQIYI's Huace iQIYI Film Company, Youku Tudou's He Yi Film, and LeTV's Flower Film and LeTV Film.
-They have signed contracts with many well-known directors, with Youku Tudou initially attracting Wong Kar-wai, while LeTV has signed Zhang Yimou and Lu Chuan, and iQIYI has signed Wong Jing.
+Previously, domestic internet video sites that encouraged UGC models have all shifted to PGC, even starting to seize the upstream of the film and television industry ecosystem by establishing film companies, such as iQIYI's Huace iQIYI Film Company, Youku Tudou's He Yi Film, and LeTV's Flower Film and LeTV Film.
+They have signed contracts with many well-known directors, with Youku Tudou initially attracting Wong Kar-wai, while LeTV has signed Zhang Yimou and Lu Chuan, and iQIYI has brought in Wong Jing.

-The difficulty in monetizing UGC's commercial value has led online video sites to transform into PGC.
+UGC's commercial value realization is difficult, and online video sites are transforming to PGC.

-In response to the arrival of the online content era in the PGC self-media field, Sohu Video proposed a new platform strategy to create knowledge-based videos.
-In the new video resource era where online content is rising, large dramas and variety shows can no longer meet users' needs, and video content has even transcended entertainment.
-In the era of knowledge imaging, the fields covered by video programs are vast, ranging from complex higher mathematics to cooking, beauty, and astrology.
+In response to the arrival of the PGC self-media era, Sohu Video proposed a new platform strategy to create knowledge-based videos.
+In the new video resource era of online content, large dramas and variety shows can no longer meet users' needs, and video content has even reached a stage that transcends entertainment.
+In the era of knowledge visualization, the fields covered by video programs are vast, ranging from complex higher mathematics to cooking, beauty, astrology, and more.

-After Sohu Video integrated 56.com to strengthen its self-media video field in 2014, the number of self-media producers on Sohu Video has seen explosive growth, with Sohu 56 now hosting 1,800 self-media producers, creating nearly 10,000 programs, and producing 350,000 videos.
+After Sohu Video integrated 56.com to strengthen its self-media video field in 2014, the number of self-media producers on Sohu Video has seen explosive growth.
+Sohu 56 has welcomed 1,800 self-media producers, creating nearly 10,000 columns, with videos reaching 350,000.
 Meanwhile, the entire platform has a monthly viewership of 600 million and 1.8 billion monthly views.
-In 2016, Sohu Video plans to allocate 200 million yuan to directly support producers, and in the next three years, it is expected to provide 3 billion yuan in advertising resources for producers, with all utilized resources valued at over 10 billion yuan.
+In 2016, Sohu Video plans to allocate 200 million yuan to directly support producers, and over the next three years, it is expected to provide 3 billion yuan worth of advertising resources to producers, with the total value of all utilized resources reaching the hundred billion level.
 The collaboration among Sohu Video, brand owners, and producers aims to form a mature commercial industrial chain.

-In the fragmented scenarios of the mobile internet, deep and valuable content becomes increasingly precious.
-Unlike UGC, PGC has certain advantages as it fundamentally filters content creators, ensuring high-quality content.
+In the fragmented scene of the mobile internet, deep and valuable content becomes increasingly precious.
+Unlike UGC, PGC has certain advantages; it fundamentally filters content creators, ensuring high-quality content.

 The transition from self-organized UGC to commercially operated PGC is also the growth path of new media and self-media brands in the mobile internet era, such as Logic Thinking, Wu Xiaobo, Socket Academy, and Hunter's Door.

-Logic Thinking has always been regarded as a model of self-media, but in fact, the Logic Thinking team has been a highly specialized PGC production team from the very beginning.
+Logic Thinking has always been regarded as a model of self-media, but in fact, the Logic Thinking team has been a highly professional PGC production team from the very beginning.
 Although everyone wears multiple hats, their roles are clearly defined, comparable to an ordinary magazine or program team.
-Many public accounts and Weibo accounts that originally belonged to individuals are now also starting to accept submissions, with dedicated teams responsible for operations.
+Many public accounts and Weibo accounts that originally belonged to individuals are now also starting to accept submissions, managed by dedicated teams.
 More self-media are accelerating their transformation into professional content producers.
-The transition from UGC to PGC appears to be the entire self-media development history, but it also reveals the development laws of the internet content ecology.
+The transition from UGC to PGC appears to be the entire development history of self-media, but it also reveals the development laws of the internet content ecology.

 Two Major Characteristics of Ecology

-A highly evolved ecosystem should exhibit two major characteristics: one is symbiosis and co-evolution; the other is personalization and diversity.
+A highly evolved ecosystem should exhibit two major characteristics: symbiosis and co-evolution; individuality and diversity.

-Symbiosis and co-evolution are the foundations of commercial ecosystems.
-The pursuit of interests is the original driving force behind the development of human society, especially in the relationships between enterprises.
+Symbiosis and co-evolution are the foundation of commercial ecosystems.
+The pursuit of interests is the original driving force behind human social development, especially in the relationships between enterprises.
 Additionally, under the goal of co-evolution, is it possible for competitive relationships to exist within the same ecosystem?
-Generally speaking, it should be possible, meaning that any individual or organization in an ecological chain has the potential to be replaced.
+Generally, it should be possible, meaning that any individual or organization in an ecological chain has the potential to be replaced.
 In fact, in natural ecosystems, symbiosis and competition are also eternal themes.

 There are two forms of symbiosis in commercial systems: one is horizontal relationships (i.e., relationships within the same industry) forming industrial clusters within a geographical area.
-In this clustered area, related enterprises form a larger population, where individuals within the population both leverage each other and compete, thus achieving co-evolution.
+In this cluster, related enterprises form a larger population, where individuals within the population both leverage each other and compete, thus achieving co-evolution.

-To gain an advantage in the final product market, enterprises in the industrial chain must cooperate, while upstream and downstream enterprises in the chain will inevitably compete due to conflicting interests.
+Enterprises in the industrial chain must cooperate to form advantages in the final product market, while upstream and downstream enterprises in the chain will inevitably compete due to conflicting interests.
 This cooperation leads to the coexistence of enterprises in the industrial chain, while competition leads to the optimization of the industrial chain structure.
 The cooperation and competition among enterprises in the industrial chain lead to symbiosis or common development.
 For example, the supply chain formed by IBM and its suppliers, original equipment manufacturers, and distribution service providers is a typical co-production industrial chain commercial ecosystem.

-Personalization and diversity are the abilities that maintain the continuous evolution of the ecosystem.
+Individuality and diversity are the abilities that maintain the continuous evolution of the ecosystem.
 Each enterprise and product in the ecosystem has its unique position and competitiveness; not only does the ecosystem help individuals grow, but individuals also contribute to the entire ecosystem.
-The lower the ecological level, the weaker the enterprise's ability to control its own destiny, thus its development increasingly relies on the evolution of the ecosystem.
+The lower the ecological level, the weaker the ability of enterprises to control their own destiny, thus their development increasingly relies on the evolution of the ecosystem.

 Under the layout of ecological strategy, the future test is not the ability of enterprises to fight alone, but their ability to collaborate with the entire ecosystem.
 Future market competition will resemble competition between different commercial ecosystems.

-In traditional industries, the core of manufacturing is to build a flexible, stable, and resilient supply chain; as long as the supply chain operates smoothly, enterprises can produce products normally.
-The retail industry needs to focus on sales channels; the stronger the sales channels, the more guaranteed the sales.
-The financial industry relies on a stable capital chain to achieve snowball-like growth.
+In traditional industries, the core of manufacturing is to create a flexible, stable, and resilient supply chain; as long as the supply chain is functioning properly, enterprises can produce products normally; the retail industry needs to focus on sales channels, the stronger the sales channels, the more guaranteed the sales; the financial industry relies on a stable capital chain to achieve snowball-like development.

 The internet industry ecosystem is also composed of ecological chains and ecological circles.
-For example, LeTV's ecosystem consists of a vertically integrated closed-loop ecological chain and a horizontally expanded open ecological circle.
-LeTV integrates the closed-loop ecological chain through "platform + content + applications + terminals," while the horizontally expanded open ecological circle refers to each link of the vertical closed-loop ecological chain that introduces external resources strongly related to the ecosystem.
-Currently, LeTV has formed five major ecological circles: internet ("platform + applications"), content, smart terminals, automobiles, and sports, continuously creating new product experiences and higher user value through strong ecological chemical reactions.
+For example, LeTV's ecosystem is a complete ecosystem formed by a vertically integrated closed-loop ecological chain and a horizontally expanded open ecological circle.
+LeTV integrates a closed-loop ecological chain through "platform + content + application + terminal," while the horizontally expanded open ecological circle refers to each link of the vertical closed-loop ecological chain opening up to introduce external resources that are strongly related to the ecosystem.
+Currently, LeTV has formed five major ecological circles: internet ("platform + application"), content, smart terminals, automobiles, and sports, continuously creating new product experiences and higher user value through strong ecological chemical reactions.

 Ecological Circle

-The ecological circle is based on the mutual value creation among enterprises during their operations, often connected through market relationships.
-The enterprises and other organizations within the ecological circle have relatively few or limited connections in terms of resource sharing and business activities, while the market connections formed through synergy in the market are the main structure of this type of business system.
+The ecological circle is based on the mutual creation of value among enterprises during their operations, often connected through market relationships.
+The enterprises and other organizations within the ecological circle have relatively few or minimal connections in resource sharing and business activities, while the market connections formed through collaboration in the market are the main structure of this type of commercial system.

 IMG_20241008_190446